Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

 This code gets especially complicated once you start doing multi-GPU training or needing info about the data to build your models.

-In Lightning this code is organized inside a :ref:`datamodules`.
+In Lightning this code is organized inside a :doc:`datamodules <../extensions/datamodules>`.

 .. tip:: DataModules are optional but encouraged, otherwise you can use standard DataLoaders